 (Proposal by the European Union)

-RECOGNIZING that, in response to ICCAT Resolution 11-14, the presentation of scientific information in the Standing Committee for Research and Statistics (SCRS) Annual Reports has significantly improved.
+RECOGNIZING that, in response to ICCAT Resolution 11-14, the presentation of scientific information in the Standing Committee for Research and Statistics (SCRS) annual report and inter-sessional meeting reports have significantly improved.

-NOTING however that the information included in the SCRS Annual Report with respect to the quality and reliability of input data and projections of stock status has not yet been fully standardized;
+NOTING, however, that the standardization of information included in the SCRS reports with respect to the quality and reliability of input data and projections of stock status can be further enhanced;

-STRESSING the importance of further standardizing the presentation of scientific information and advice provided by the SCRS to facilitate its consideration by the Commission;

 RECALLING the recommendation of the Kobe II Workshop of Experts to Share Best Practices on the Provision of Scientific Advice that the eExecutive sSummaries of scientific reports should be standardized to the extent possible;

-RECALLING that the Kobe III Workshop of Experts on Science recognized that substantial uncertainties still remain in the assessments and recommended that the Scientific Committees and Bodies of the t-RFMOs develop research activities to better quantify the variability directly relates to features of the studied system, like history parameters (i.e. the ontic variability, non-reducible by definition) and uncertainty deriving from the state of knowledge acquired on the studied system (i.e. epistemic uncertainty, thus reducible) and understand how this uncertainty is reflected in the risk assessment inherent in the Kobe II Strategy Matrix;
+RECALLING that the Kobe III Workshop of Experts on Science recognized that substantial uncertainties still remain in the assessments and recommended that the Scientific Committees and Bodies of the t-RFMOs develop research activities to better quantify the whole uncertainty and understand how uncertainty is reflected in the risk assessment inherent in the Kobe II Strategy Matrix;

+CONSIDERING the utility of distiinguishing, where possible, between the inherent variability directly relates to features of the studiedin natural system, like (i.e. life history parameters) which is unavoidable, and the uncertainty related to the quality of the state of knowledge of the system and of the fishery data, which could potentially be reduced through improvements to the available data and/or the models applied (i.e. the ontic variability, non-reducible by definition) and;

 FURTHER NOTING that the SCRS, as part of its 2015-2020 Strategic Plan for Science, will develop specific formats to provide scientific advice in line with the needs of the Commission.

+FINALLY STRESSING that the best way to tackle uncertainties related to fisheries data consists forin CPCs in complying with their fundamental obligations of reporting basic catch and effort statistics, including reliable Task I and Task II data, in a due time to ensure their availability to the SCRS. is to

 THE INTERNATIONAL COMMISSION FOR THE CONSERVATION